 If you want to know how science guys like me feel when a WaPo columnist starts considering Martian Deconstruction for the curriculum, read this:

 It is important to note that Santorum and I have different reasons for wanting high schools to allow discussion of intelligent design — the notion that some supernatural force (not necessarily God) brought life to earth.

 Danger!
 Science is perfectly equipped to deal with us and our world.
 Because we exist.
-Science can never address the non-natural, non-existent world.
-We can’t tell you how often my guitar farts in the 23rd dimension.
+Science can never address the non-rational, non-existent world.
+We can’t tell you how often a unicorn farts in the 23rd dimension.
 No one knows who won the lemonade parabola rodeo.
-Who knows what sort of hand ‘Super’ played in evolution?
+Who knows what sort of role Superman played in evolution?
 If there’s no evidence for it, why should science bother with it?
-Let’s argue about anti-weather.
-Let’s build skyscrapers from gestures.
+Let’s not argue about peri-weather phenomena.
+Let’s not build skyscrapers from gestures.

 The minute you drag fake things into the reality-obsessed argument, chaos ensues.
 The attempt to bring creationism into the world of science is an attempt to destroy science.
 I hope I made that clear.
 Also: